 A qualified tax lawyer will prevent any such misunderstandings, and, frankly, knows the system a lot better than you do.
 Good tax lawyers also know other ways of staving off the IRS, in case a taxpayer is unable to obtain Status 53.

 Hiring Pearson Butler will ensure that you have excellent representation and the personal attention of a lawyer with years of experience in dealing with the IRS.
 There are unscrupulous tax "experts" out there who will quote a price that seems very attractive for the work that needs to be done, and then either hand the work off to a paralegal or prepare only the basic documents and not follow up the necessary supporting documentation.
 Or they might not actually negotiate on your behalf with the IRS.

 The attorneys at Pearson Butler will take all necessary action on your behalf, including IRS negotiations if you wish, and your work will never be assigned to low-level support staff.
 You will always have the personal attention of a qualified and experienced attorney.
 The firm’s staff will not give you false expectations as to any results.
 If it turns out that you cannot qualify for not currently collectible status, your attorney will work with you to achieve some measure of relief from the IRS, if possible.

 Call Pearson Butler today at (800) 265-2314 to schedule your free case consultation.
-From offices in Bountiful, American Fork, and South Jordan, the firm serves clients across Utah.
+From offices in South Jordan, Bountiful, and Utah County, the firm serves clients across Utah.